What's in a Software Engineer's Compensation Package?

-Simply put, your base salary is essentially what will be going into your paycheck every month or every two weeks.
+Simply put, our base salary is what will be going into our paycheck every month or every two weeks.

 2. Target Bonus

-Your bonus is simply a certain amount of money that will be given to you once or twice a year, depending on the employer’s bonus policy.
+Our bonus is simply some amount of money that will be given to us once or twice a year, depending on the employer’s bonus policy.

 Using Bonuses as Incentive

-That being said, you only receive a bonus when you meet or exceed performance expectations.
-At the end of the day, this is all up to your manager.
-This means that bonuses aren’t guaranteed, but rather act as incentives for you to put effort into your work.
+That being said, we only receive bonuses when we meet or exceed performance expectations.
+At the end of the day, this is all up to our manager or team lead.
+This means that bonuses aren’t guaranteed, but rather act as incentives for us to put in a little more effort into our work.

-Suppose your base salary is $120K and you are given a 10% target bonus.
-This means that if you perform decently, you should get that extra $12K as a bonus.
-This can come as $12K once a year or $6K every 6 months.
-Either way, this money is just a nice cherry on top of the original salary.
-You could use it for a nice vacation with the family, buy some nice gifts, or invest in that nice retirement you’ll have.
+6 months.
+Either way, this money is just a nice cherry on top of the base salary. we could use it for a nice vacation with the family, buy some nice gifts, or invest in that nice retirement we’ll have.

-Based on your performance, there’s a chance you can make more or even less than your target bonus.
+Based on our performance, there’s a chance we can make more or even less than our target bonus.

 3. RSUs (Restricted Stock Units)

-There’s a good chance your compensation package will include RSUs.
+There’s a good chance our compensation package will include RSUs.

-This means that your company is giving you shares of your company stock, which you do not have to pay for.
+This means that our company is giving us free shares of company stock.

 n number of shares at some pricepoint over the course of